Tech Vendor or Product Partner? Should You Even Care?

 Let me know if our mindset aligns with yours, and let’s build something with impact–together! 🙂

-Andreea Chis Product Consultant
+Product Sales Consultant

 Andreea has fallen in love with entrepreneurship and the entrepreneurial mindset at 17.
 Ever since then, she’s been part of teams launching new services or products, both within companies and as a startup.
 She currently works as a Product Consultant within Tapptitude.